ebnz/lm-debugger/README.md

 5. Install [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) and make sure that the service is up.

-### 🔎 Running LM-Debugger
+### 🔎 Running Knowledge-Debugger

 #### Creating a Configuration File
-LM-Debugger executes one model at a time, based on a given configuration file.
+Knowledge-Debugger executes one model at a time, based on a given configuration file.
 This file's config fields can be seen in the [Docs](https://ebnz.github.io/lm-debugger/).
+Exemplary Files are provided in `config_files/`

 #### Creating an Elasticsearch Index
 The keyword search functionality in the exploration view is powered by an Elasticsearch index that stores the projections of feed-forward parameter vectors from the entire network.
 To create this index, run: